percona/everest-doc/docs/use/backupRestore.md

 !!! caution alert alert-warning "Important"

+     - Currently, Everest does not support S3 buckets with S3 Object Lock.
+Make sure your backup destination you are registering does not have S3 Object Lock enabled.
+     - Make sure you have read/write/delete permissions to the S3 bucket.
-     Make sure not to share the same backup storage location for multiple database clusters.
+     - Make sure not to share the same backup storage location for multiple database clusters.

 To create a backup storage location: